skswar/skswar.github.io/README.md

-# skswar.github.io
-Personal website that has description about me and has links to the projects/applications I have worked till date
+Personal website that has description about me and has links to the projects/applications I have worked till date.